Thinkwise/docs/docs/sf/guidelines_sql.md

 ### Guidelines

+1. Place `and` keywords in front of the condition.
-1. The `and` keyword is right aligned with the `where` keyword
+1. Right align the top level `and` keywords with the `where` or `having` keyword.
-1. The `or` keyword is always placed on its own line, left aligned with the previous line
+1. Place `or` keywords on a separate line, left aligned with the previous line.
-1. Always use parentheses around `or` conditions
+1. Always use parentheses around `or` conditions.
-1. Align the closing parentheses with the opening parentheses
-1. Indent conditions inside parentheses using a multiple of 4 spaces
+1. Indent conditions inside parentheses using a multiple of 4 spaces.
+1. Align the closing parentheses with the opening parentheses.
-1. Align comparison operators (`=`, `<`, etc.) for conditions of the same level
+1. Align comparison operators (`=`, `<`, etc.) for conditions of the same level.

 ### Example WHERE